pbanj/yaafi/readme.md

 How to use:
+Download the zip from the repository and extract the folder somewhere.
-just run the bat as admin and follow the on screen instructions.
+Then just run the bat as admin and follow the on screen instructions.